Transition to Teaching

 Transition to Teaching is a graduate level program designed for individuals who have a bachelor degree from an accredited institution of higher education, and wish to become a licensed teacher.
 This online program allows for flexibility as one progresses toward Indiana state licensure.

-Students desiring a secondary license will complete an 18-hour course of study.
-A secondary license is only available in the same content area as the student's undergraduate degree.
-Taylor's Transition to Teaching program includes the following secondary content areas: historical perspectives, math, English, French, Spanish, biology, physical science, physics, chemistry, business, psychology, geography, economics, government, and sociology.
-The elementary licensure program is a 24-hour course of study.
+Students desiring a secondary license (5th-12th grades) will complete an 18-hour course of study.
+Taylor's Transition to Teaching program includes the following secondary content areas: math, English, French, Spanish, biology, physical science, earth and space science, physics, chemistry, business, historical perspectives, psychology, geography, economics, government, and sociology.
+For the secondary programs, the candidate must have the degree “in the subject area that the person intends to teach".
+The elementary (K-6th grades) licensure program is a 24-hour course of study.
 Candidates must meet all state licensure requirements of the Indiana Department of Education.

 The structure of the program is unique.
 Classes are either taken in 4 month terms or 15-week semesters, depending on financing.
 Per federal regulations, students who use financial aid take semester-based classes.
 Otherwise, you have the option of taking classes within a 4 month term, in which you determine the start date of your classes.
 You can enroll and begin a course any day of the year.